-With the right platform, media companies can launch new sites and experiences in as little as 90 days.
-Specifically, Brightspot Ready Made involves out-of-the-box tools and templates that help media companies get digital experiences up and running fast without compromise or the need for heavy technical support.
+With the right platform, media companies can launch new sites and experiences in weeks, even days.
+Specifically, Brightspot GO involves out-of-the-box tools and templates that help media companies get digital experiences up and running fast without compromise or the need for heavy technical support.

 Building engagement through multisite and omnichannel experiences

 To boost engagement, digital leads and their teams rely on focused campaigns, with the ability to build, iterate and deliver as rapidly as worldwide events and news cycles dictate, for example.
 For public media companies, finding the right platform that allows them to compete in the market and speak to their audiences on all devices is critical.

 With more people expecting and wanting these multichannel, multimedia experiences, public media is turning to content management systems to keep up.
 This is another area where Brightspot’s GO can act as a support: whether you’re a local or global media company, Brightspot makes managing different experiences across channels and sites more seamless.
 Broadcast media companies like TV Azteca and Caracol Television have worked with Brightspot to move numerous different properties—sites and apps included—onto a single platform, driving a more strategic and efficient editorial experience across an entire organization.

 How integrations bring rich digital and multimedia experiences